Fire Damage Restoration And Repair(Last Updated On: December 10, 2018)

 - Inspections and Supervision

 If you own a building or home that sustained fire damage the first priority is safety.
 Nobody should get hurt or killed working on a building.
-Get a team together and have an architect, structural engineer and contractor investigate the remaining structure for stability.
+Get a team together and have an architect, structural engineer, and contractor investigate the remaining structure for stability.
 Nobody should enter an unsafe structure.
 Safety comes first.
 You can rebuild a building you can’t rebuild a person.
 Make sure all the individuals involved are qualified, licensed, and insured professionals.
+Take all precautions necessary.

 Identify What Fire Damaged Materials Stay and What Goes